Product Tutorials

 STEP 3:

 Finally, use an orangewood stick or a cuticle pusher to remove the gel from your nails.
-Once all of the gel remains are gone, you can add cuticle oil to your nails to moisturize them.
+Once all the gel remains are gone, you can add cuticle oil to your nails to moisturize them.